 This practice was widespread in Arab society before Islam.
 Before the revelation, the Prophet (peace be on him) had himself adopted Zaid ibn Harithah, who had been captured as a child during one of the raids on his tribe.
-Hakim ibn Hizam had bought him for his aunt Khadijah, and after her marriage to the Prophet (peace be on him)
+Hakim ibn Hizam had bought him for his aunt Khadijah, and after her marriage to the Prophet (peace be on him) Khadijah presented Zaid to him as a servant.
+When Zaid's father and uncle learned his place of residence, they came to the Prophet (peace be on him) to demand Zaid's return.
+The Prophet (peace be on him) gave Zaid a choice, and he chose to stay with the Prophet (peace be on him) in preference to his father and uncle.
+The Prophet (peace be on him) then set him free and publicly adopted him as his son.
+He was

-Council for Fatwa and Research: Fatwa 1/25 2015, Final Statement of The 25th Ordinary Session of The European Council for Fatwa and Research Held in Istanbul, Turkey. http://islamireland.ie/site/assets/files/1727/final_statement_25_english.pdf 2 This is the opinion of the vast majority of scholars and fiqh councils.
+2 This is the opinion of the vast majority of scholars and fiqh councils.
 It is based, however, on a definition of legal adoption in a "closed" or "confidential" form.
 Refer for example to: Yusuf al-Qaradawi, Al-Istilahaq wal-tabanni fil-shariah al-islamiyyah (Istilhaq and tabanni in the Islamic law), Wahba, Cairo, 2000; Rachel Zoll, Adoption denied: Islam has a system that doesn't allow Muslim orphans to be placed, Associated Press, published: Dec.
-17, 2010; Sayyid Muhammad Rizvi, Adoption in Islam, Al-Islam.org, October 29, 1990 / Rabi II 10, 1411; Shabnam Ishaque, Islamic principles on adoption: Examining the impact of illegitimacy and inheritance related concerns in a context of a child's right to identity, International Journal of Law, Policy and the Family 22, 2008, pp. 393-420; Khalifa Jaballah, Al-tabanni fil-qanoon al-wad'I wal-shariah al-islamiyyah (Tabanni between the positive law and Shariah), Masters of Arts, Faculty of Law and Political Science, M. Khaidar University, Algeria, 2014-2015; Fawaz Ismail Mohammad, Adoption and its alternatives, Majalat Kulliyat al-Ulum al-Islamiyyah, Vol. 7, No. 13, 1434/2013; Farida Zouzou, Magasid al-shari' fi tahreem al-tabanni wa ri'ayat al-laqeet (Purposes of the Legislator in prohibiting adoption and caring for the laquet), Lecture, College of Shariah, University of Islamic Sciences Malaysia, no date.
+17, 2010; Sayyid Muhammad Rizvi, Adoption in Islam, Al-Islam.org, October 29, 1990 / Rabi II 10, 1411; Shabnam Ishaque, Islamic principles on adoption: Examining the impact of illegitimacy and inheritance related concerns in a context of a child's right to identity, International Journal of Law, Policy and the Family 22, 2008, pp. 393-420; Khalifa Jaballah, Al-tabanni fil-qanoon al-wad'I wal-shariah al-islamiyyah (Tabanni between the positive law and Shariah), Masters of Arts, Faculty of Law and Political Science, M. Khaidar University, Algeria, 2014-2015; Fawaz Ismail Mohammad, Adoption and its alternatives, Majalat Kulliyat al-Ulum al-Islamiyyah, Vol. 7, No. 13, 1434/2013; Farida Zouzou, Maqasid al-shari' fi tahreem al-tabanni wa ri'ayat al-laqeet (Purposes of the Legislator in prohibiting adoption and caring for the laqeet), Lecture, College of Shariah, University of Islamic Sciences Malaysia, no date.